-1. Each party shall submit the Witness List and Exhibit List preferred by the court (forms are available here) to the courtroom deputy clerk before any hearing or trial or as provided in the order setting the hearing or the Trial Preparation Conference Order.
+1. Each party shall submit the Witness List and Exhibit List preferred by the court (forms are available in the clerk's office in Room A105, or online here, to the courtroom deputy clerk before any hearing or trial or as provided in the order setting the hearing or the Trial Preparation Conference Order.